malishav/OSCOAP/draft-selander-ace-object-security.md

 Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource:

-1. Increment the Client Write Sequence Number by one (note that this means that sequence number 0 is never used).
-If the Client Write Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any requests with the given security context.
+1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
+If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any requests with the given security context.
 The client SHOULD acquire a new security context before this happens.
 The latter is out of scope of this memo.

 2. Compute the COSE object as specified in {{sec-obj-cose}}

-    * the IV in the AEAD is created by XORing the static IV (Client Write IV) with the partial IV (Client Write Sequence Number).
+    * the IV in the AEAD is created by XORing the static IV (Sender IV) with the partial IV (Sender Sequence Number).

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message: